Afnan112/Afnan112/README.md

 ### Hi, I'm Afnan👋🏼👩🏻‍💻

+I’m a passionate Software Developer specializing in backend development with Python and Django.
+I enjoy building scalable, efficient applications and creating solutions that simplify complex problems.
+I’m continuously learning and improving my skills in full-stack development, with experience working on REST APIs and ReactJS frontends.
+I’m eager to contribute to impactful projects and collaborate with communities that value growth and innovation.

 ## A passionate software developer.<br/>

 👩🏻‍💻 Computer Science sharing about my journey and learning in tech<br/>